michaelbodensteiner/weather-website/README.md

 The purpose of this project was to analyze how weather changes the closer a city is to the equator.
 This dashboard conatins a landing page, data visualization pages, a plot comparison page, and a page that shows the data that was used.
 The visualizations can be naviagated to from the home page as well from in the drop down menu.
-Each visualization also include explanations for the plotted data.
+Each visualization also includes explanations for the plotted data, which consists of comparisons of the max teperature, humidity, cloudiness, and wind speed for each city used.

 Landing page:
 <img width="1678" alt="landing page" src="https://user-images.githubusercontent.com/80362935/138966721-ff1603c7-6659-4c16-89ee-01abd66d7f50.png">